Perdoceo Education (NASDAQ:PRDO) Releases Q3 2022 Earnings Guidance

 Perdoceo Education (NASDAQ:PRDO – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.28-$0.30 for the period, compared to the consensus estimate of $0.28.
 The company issued revenue guidance of -.
 Perdoceo Education also updated its FY 2022 guidance to $1.41-$1.48 EPS.

-In other Perdoceo Education news, SVP Elise Baskel sold 6,199 shares of the business’s stock in a transaction on Wednesday, June 1st.
+In other news, Director Thomas B. Lally sold 21,129 shares of the firm’s stock in a transaction on Tuesday, June 7th.
+The shares were sold at an average price of $10.93, for a total value of $230,939.97.
+Following the completion of the sale, the director now owns 59,552 shares in the company, valued at approximately $650,903.36.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, SVP Elise Baskel sold 6,199 shares of the stock in a transaction dated Wednesday, June 1st.
 The shares were sold at an average price of $10.68, for a total value of $66,205.32.
-Following the sale, the senior vice president now owns 62,848 shares in the company, valued at approximately $671,216.64.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In other news, Director Thomas B. Lally sold 21,129 shares of the company’s stock in a transaction dated Tuesday, June 7th.
+Following the completion of the transaction, the senior vice president now owns 62,848 shares in the company, valued at approximately $671,216.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Thomas B. Lally sold 21,129 shares of the stock in a transaction dated Tuesday, June 7th.
 The shares were sold at an average price of $10.93, for a total transaction of $230,939.97.
-Following the sale, the director now directly owns 59,552 shares in the company, valued at approximately $650,903.36.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, SVP Elise Baskel sold 6,199 shares of the company’s stock in a transaction dated Wednesday, June 1st.
-The shares were sold at an average price of $10.68, for a total transaction of $66,205.32.
-Following the sale, the senior vice president now owns 62,848 shares in the company, valued at $671,216.64.
+Following the completion of the transaction, the director now owns 59,552 shares of the company’s stock, valued at approximately $650,903.36.
 The disclosure for this sale can be found here.
-Corporate insiders own 2.89% of the company’s stock.
+Company insiders own 2.89% of the company’s stock.

 Perdoceo Education Company Profile